S-Tornqvist/munchies/README.md

 ## Deployment

 The application is deployed on a private Amazon EC2 instance, using Nginx for reverse proxying and PM2 for Node process management.

+An alternative backup deployment is done to https://fir-tornqvist-munchies.web.app using Firebase.

 ## Development